-I was going for a walk the other day and had this thought – Christians can learn from political parties.
+I was going for a walk the other day and had this thought – what can Christians can learn from political parties?
 It’s amazing what we think about while walking our furry friends.
 Like Donnie, the little guy below.
 I know, it sounds crazy.
 Especially from someone who keeps pointing out that politics and religion really shouldn’t be mixed.
 And neither should government and religion.
 And yet the question, what can Christians learn from political parties, has a simple answer.
 A lot.
 There are so many things we can learn.

 One thing we can learn, as Donnie illustrates, is to chill.
 American politics these days, as in other countries, is brutal.
 Life and death, given the Capitol riot in DC.
 It’s all-consuming.
 And it’s full of emotion.

 Christianity shares some of those qualities.
 Even some that it shouldn’t.
 For instance, chilling.
 There are times to chill and times to be active.
 Times to listen and times to act.
 It’s also life and death, although the most important life and death scenario is between this life and the next.
 There shouldn’t be any rioting.
 But it should be all-consuming.
 And full of emotion.
 However, another huge difference should be that while politics is full of hatred, Christianity should be all about love.

 What can Christians learn from political parties?

 There are many ideas and concerns that Christianity and politics have in common.
 Abortion.
 Care for the poor.
 Religious freedom.
 And so many more.